Please Wait a Moment

 Presenting at the Seminar

 Each year, the National School Public Relations Association invites leaders in the fields of public relations, communications, marketing, engagement and public education to submit proposals for sessions at the NSPRA National Seminar.
 NSPRA is now accepting proposals for sessions at the NSPRA 2025 National Seminar scheduled for July 20-23 in Washington, D.C.
-All presentation proposals are due by Thursday, Dec.
-19, 2024.
+All presentation proposals are due by the extended, final deadline of Sunday, Dec.
+29, 2024.

 All presenters accepted through the call for proposals process must be registered for the Seminar to present in July, but you do not have to register to attend the Seminar first before submitting a proposal.
 After proposal notifications go out (anticipated to be in February), accepted speakers will be asked to register through a dedicated Speaker Service Center.
 If you submit a proposal, please wait to register to attend the Seminar until proposal notifications are issued.